 An abdominoplasty is often considered cosmetic and is usually not covered by insurance companies.
-Many plastic surgeons offer financing such as Care Credit that allow payment over several months.
-When considering the costs of this or any procedure, consider the surgeon’s fee, surgery center costs, anesthesia fees, post surgery garments, time off work and any prescriptions required to manage the post operative pain.
+Many plastic surgeons offer financing such as Care Credit that allows payment over several months.
+When considering the costs of this or any procedure, consider the surgeon’s fee, surgery center costs, anesthesia fees, post-surgery garments, time off work and any prescriptions required to manage the postoperative pain.

 Countless sit-ups and gym routines will help strengthen the abdomen but may not be enough to achieve a flat, well-toned appearing abdomen, especially following life changes including weight gain, weight loss, and pregnancy.
 Abdominoplasty is one way a woman or man can regain their familiar, more youthful silhouette.
 It is important to consult a fully trained plastic surgeon when considering an abdominoplasty to determine if the procedure could be right for you.